Rank-adaptive structure-preserving model order reduction of Hamiltonian systems: Rank-adaptivity

 Let us define $t^{\tau}$ as the current time, $t^{*}$ as the last time at which the dimension of the reduced basis $U$ was updated and let $\lambda_{\tau}$ be the number of past updates at time $t^{\tau}$.
 At the beginning of the simulation $t^{*}=t^{0}$ and $\lambda_{0}=0$.
 The rank update is performed if the ratio between the norms of error indicators at $t^{\tau}$ and $t^{*}$ satisfies the criterion

-where $r, c\in\mathbb{R}$ are control parameters.
+where $r, c\in\mathbb{R}$ are control parameters \bl{larger than 1}.
 The ratio of the norms of the error indicator gives a qualitatively indication of how the error is increasing in time and \eqref{eq:ratio_tmp} fixes a maximum acceptable growing slope.
 Deciding what represents an acceptable slope is a problem-dependent task but the numerical results in Section \ref{sec:numerical_tests} show little sensitivity of the algorithm with respect to $r$ and $c$.
-Moreover, the variable $\lambda_{\tau}$ induces a frequent rank-update when $n_{\tau}$ is small and vice versa when $n_{\tau}$ is large, hence controlling both the efficiency and the accuracy of the updating algorithm.
+Moreover, the variable $\lambda_{\tau}$ induces a frequent rank-update when $n_{\tau}$ is small and vice versa when $n_{\tau}$ is large, hence controlling both the efficiency and the accuracy of the updating algorithm. \bl{We postpone to future investigations greedy strategies for the selection of optimal control parameters}.
 Note that other (combinations of) criteria are possible: one alternative is to check that the norm of the error indicator remains below a fixed threshold; another possibility is to control the norm of some approximate gradient of the error indicator, etc. By numerically testing these various criteria, we observe that, at least in the numerical simulations performed, the criterion \eqref{eq:ratio_tmp} based on the ratio of error indicators is reliable and robust and gives the largest flexibility.